data-catering/data-caterer-docs/docs/docs/guide/data-source/database/bigquery.md

 === "UI"

-    ??? note "BigQuery not supported in UI"
-        BigQuery is not supported in the UI at this time.
+    ??? warning "BigQuery not supported in UI" BigQuery is not supported in the UI at this time.
 It will be added soon!